alwinhopf/DSSAT-Tutorial-GitHub/docs/Setup Custom Simulation/Data Import and Management/Import Observations (fileA and fileT).md

 ![](Pasted%20image%2020231119010109.png)

 Once finished: Delete unneeded rows (e.g. 2nd row with variable names if present) and columns.
-Double-check for empty cells (should be “-99” etc. à write into .T file via save or save-as function.
+Do not leave any rows with -99 headers as this can cause errors.
+Double-check for empty cells (should be “-99”) etc. → write into .T file via save or save-as function.
 Exit (confirm if saved).

-Back to DSSAT, Refresh experiment list and check data observation data shows up in “Data” tab
+Back to DSSAT, Refresh experiment list and check data observation data shows up in “Data” tab.
+You can plot and view your observations here separately, double-check for missing or erroneous entries (e.g. wrong date, outliers due to wrong conversion or missing comma etc.)

 ![](Pasted%20image%2020231119010044.png)